Remote education provision: information for parents

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-If it is required that a bubble needs to be sent home, they will be given a work pack for their year group on English, maths and science.
+If it is required that a bubble needs to be sent home, they will be directed to use Hegarty Maths, SAMLearning and (for Key Stage Four) GCSE Pod.
 This work will be focused on solidating and revisiting the work they have done previously in that subject.
-This work will be supplemented using our online platforms, such as Hegarty Maths, SAMLearning and (for Key Stage Four) GCSEPod.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?

-When students within a bubble are working remotely, work will be set on Microsoft Teams.
-This will be the work that the student would have been doing in the classroom and they will be expected to complete work as per their regular academy timetable.
+When students within a bubble are working remotely, work will be set via Oak National Academy.
+This mirrors the work and curriculum that the student would have been doing in the classroom (but is specifically designed for remote learning) and they will be expected to complete work as per their regular academy timetable.
 The class teacher will be on hand to answer any questions or queries students may have via email or Teams chat.

 If entire bubbles or the entire cohort is required to study remotely, we will teach the same curriculum remotely as we do in school.
 This will be delivered as ‘Live’ lessons through Microsoft Teams, in accordance with the student’s regular academy timetable.